dbowersinc/ipadCordHolder/README.md

-# ipadCordHolder
+# Cord Storages

-OpenSCAD files for a simple iPad charger and cord holder.
+OpenSCAD package to produce cord storage solution for devices.

+### Usage

-Meant to be used to 3D print the holder.
+Meant to be used to 3D print the holders.

+Use the stl files to create g-code files in whatever format your favorite printer requires (links and more info to come...).

 ## Notes